Brown tail moth

 • do not have adequate protective clothing

-• are not comfortable working at heights
+• not comfortable working at heights

 What if I get a rash?